outlace/outlace.github.io/about.md

 user: outlace

-Hi.
-I'm a self-taught programmer, current medical student and also involved in web-development projects.
+Hi, I'm Brandon.
+I'm a self-taught programmer and current medical student.
-I don't get to do any interesting programming stuff in my 'day job', so I try to build little hobby projects in my free time.
-I'm particularly interested in machine learning, computational biology, statistics/data analysis, and mathematics but I don't have any formal quantitative background, so I'm attempting to teach myself the basics and will share my journey on this blog.
+Although I spend most of my time learning medical stuff these days, I've always had a strong interest in machine learning and artificial intelligence.
+Unfortunately, I don't have a very quantitative background (I majored in Neuroscience in college) so I'm attempting to teach myself the fundamentals and will share my journey on this blog.
+My dream career would involve the combination of medicine and machine learning; hopefully I can pull it off one day.

 ### Contact me

 [outlacedev@gmail.com](mailto:outlacedev@gmail.com)

-Tip BTC: 17nXFGVZPTd6haVTAjvik4Wm3Cw7QCJxKw
+BTC: 17nXFGVZPTd6haVTAjvik4Wm3Cw7QCJxKw